-Easy Healthy Vegan BBQ Burgers, that are packed full of flavor, complex carbohydrates, protein, and a lovely barbecue flavor!
+Easy Healthy Vegan BBQ Burgers, that are packed full of flavour, complex carbohydrates, protein, and a lovely barbecue flavour!

 Now, I understand it’s not the summer yet, but since most of the world is under quarantine due to the coronavirus, I needed to figure out a way of using mushrooms, rice, and nuts….so these beautiful burgers came to life!